 Licensing of mining activities

-At the moment, there are no clear requirements for obtaining a special licence in Greece exclusively for cryptocurrency mining.
-However, depending on the scale of the activity, electricity, building and other administrative permits may be required, especially if mining involves significant energy consumption or is carried out on an industrial scale.
+Under Greek law, there are currently no particular requirements for a special license relating to cryptocurrency mining.
+Depending on the scale of the activity, however, licenses with regard to electricity, building and other administrative permits may be required, especially in the case of high energy consumption by mining or at an industrial level.

-Greece, with its high electricity tariffs, can present certain challenges for mining operations, especially for individuals or small businesses.
-This encourages miners to look for ways to optimise energy consumption and renewable energy opportunities.
+High electricity tariffs in Greece, though, may represent some challenge for the mining operations, especially for individual or small business miners.
+This, in turn, encourages miners to look for ways to optimize energy consumption and seek out opportunities for renewable energy.

 Conclusion